hmrc/hmrc-frontend/src/components/report-technical-issue/README.md

-# Open a link in a new window or tab
+# Report technical issue

-A link that opens a new tab or window.
+Renders a link to the report technical issue form.

 ### License